What to see in Shanghai

-The new Shanghai Museum is situated on the People's Square, the political and cultural centre of Shanghai.
-The square boasts a giant musical fountain and several attractive green recreational areas…
+The Shanghai Museum is found at the People's Square, the political and cultural centre of Shanghai.
+Shaped like a giant bronze urn, it contains a collection of some 123,000 artefacts…

 No trip to Shanghai would be complete without a walk along the famous Bund.
-This picturesque street, Shanghai's waterfront promenade, stretches for one mile (2km) along the bank of the Huangpu River,…
+Shanghai's picturesque waterfront promenade stretches for a mile (2km) along the bank of the Huangpu River.
+Once the most…

-The Yuyuan Gardens or the Gardens of Contentment, date back to 1559 during the Ming Dynasty, and are the best example of Chinese classical gardens in Shanghai.
-While Yuyuan is a popular…
+The Yuyuan Gardens, or the Gardens of Contentment, date back to 1559 and are the best example of classical Chinese gardens in Shanghai.
+A peaceful refuge with koi ponds amid trees…